nelly2k/notes/coding/aws/storage/dynamoDb.md

 - events recorded in near real-time
 - app can take action based on contents
 - event source for lambda, lambda polls and executes code based on stream event

+# Scaling
+- throughput. read capacity units, write capacity units
+- size.
+Max item size is 400kb

+## Auto Scaling
+- using Target Tracking method to try to stay close to target utilization
+- doesn't scale down, if consumption drops to 0

+## On-Demand Scaling
+- alternative to auto-scaling
+- useful if you can't deal with scaling lag or truly have no idea of the anticipated capacity requirements
+- instantly allocates capacity as needed with no concept of provisioned capacity
+- cost more